post-quantum-cryptography/post-quantum-state-leakage-secure-ake/README.md

 # Signal Conforming AKE protocol

 ## Description
-Repository provides a full-fledged, generic C implementation of our (weakly deniable) protocol.
+Repository provides a full-fledged, generic C implementation of work described in a paper ("An Efficient and Generic Construction for Signal’s Handshake (X3DH): Post-Quantum, State Leakage Secure, and Deniable")[https://eprint.iacr.org/2021/616].
 Implementation instantiates a protocol with several Round 3 candidates (finalists and alternates) to the NIST post-quantum standardization process.
 Benchmarking tool can be use to compare the resulting bandwidth and computation costs.

 ## Building